ABOUT THE REVIEW BOARD

 Retired from a 37-year career at the New York City Police Department, 21 as a Chief.
 He is currently a practicing life coach and trains executive leaders.

 Madeline E. Hogan, R.N.

-Registered Professional Nurse for 51 years, Master of Science-Nursing, Master of Arts-Theology, Professor Emerita- Nassau Community College, Nursing Educator for 41 years, Parishioner of Incarnation Church, Queens Village, for 47 years, Married for 47 years, two grown sons and five grandsons
+Registered Professional Nurse for 51 years, Master of Science-Nursing, Master of Arts-Theology, Professor Emerita- Nassau Community College, Nursing Educator for 41 years, Parishioner of Incarnation Church, Queens Village, for 47 years, Married for 47 years, two grown sons and five grandsons.

 Sandra M. Munoz, JD

-Attorney with expertise in Family Law and Child Welfare
+Attorney with expertise in Family Law and Child Welfare.

 Dr. Ralph Nofi

-A New York State licensed psychologist, Interim Principal of Regis High School, Board Chair of Our Lady of Perpetual Help Catholic Academy in Brooklyn, permanent New York State Certification in School Psychology, extensive career working with at-risk youths, professional affiliation with the American Psychological Association and the National Association of School Psychologists, Board Member for Catholic Charities of New York Community Services, Review Board Member for the Baltimore Province of Redemptorist Fathers.
+A New York State licensed psychologist, Interim Principal of Regis High School, Board Chair of Our Lady of Perpetual Help Catholic Academy in Brooklyn, permanent New York State Certification in School Psychology, an extensive career working with at-risk youths, professional affiliation with the American Psychological Association and the National Association of School Psychologists, Board Member for Catholic Charities of New York Community Services, Review Board Member for the Baltimore Province of Redemptorist Fathers.

 Rev. James Rodriguez